 The Apple payment scam can potentially affect thousands of users as many Apple users make online transactions through the company’s services.
 A security or privacy incident can lead to concerns surrounding the use of such services.
 This allows for social engineering tactics like this to take place.

 A dangerous phishing scam was detected on January 9 2019 when a security company found out about the active campaigns.
-According to the released reports a criminal collective has spoofed email messages that are designed to appear as being sent by the Australian Government.
-The recipients are tenders for commercial projects and the end goals of the phishing attempt is to ectract personal information pertaining to them or to the projects that they are working on.
+According to the released reports, a criminal collective has spoofed email messages that are designed to appear as being sent by the Australian Government.
+The recipients are tenders for commercial projects and the end goal of the phishing attempt is to extract personal information pertaining to them or to the projects that they are working on.
 The way this is done is by impersonating a department invitation to bid to sealed tenders.

 The security company has issued a list of guidelines that can reduce the risk of Tender-related messages: